TanviNulkar/Tanvi-BlueStamp-Portfolio/index.md

 <h2> Extra Ultrasonic sensors</h2>

- figure (1c)
  ![Screenshot 2024-07-18 at 12 42 14 PM Large](https://github.com/user-attachments/assets/c98bcb0b-b4f3-460e-abfa-b381762dc919)

+ (figure 1c)- diagram of ultraonic sensor detection and autonomous car's response

-Part of my modification was adding 3 more additional sensors to the original self driving car design by sunfounder.org I programmed the sensors to work in tandem with one another, enhancing the car's understanding of its environment and control.
+Another one of my more signigicant modifications was adding 3 more additional sensors to the original self driving car design by sunfounder.org.
+I programmed the sensors to work in tandem with one another, enhancing the car's understanding of its environment and control.
 One challenge I faced with the addition of more sensors, is having my car go into a state of confusion.
 When cars go into a state of confusion, it means that the robot is unsure what sensor to take input from, leading to the car being essentially unable to move.
 I fixed this by going through my code and deleting confilicting code.
 The final commands I used on my car can be seen above in figure (1c)